 Tea for Prostate: Blend for Men’s Health

 - Prep Time

 - 5 minutes

 - Active Time

 - Estimated Cost

-In a small bowl, mix the molasses and ginger root.
+To begin making your tea for prostate health, in a small bowl, mix the molasses and ginger root.

 Add the rest of the ingredients and mix well.
 Blending in this way will help to distribute the molasses better than just dripping into the mix and having it clump into balls of goo.